How Long Should Your CV Be?

 How long can your CV be?

-The answer is, it depends.
-There’s no straightforward answer to this question.
-As a starting point, a CV consisting of 2A pages is sufficient.
-However, the length of your CV does also depends on the industry in which you work and the amount of work experience you have:
+The perfect length for your CV depends on the industry you work in and the amount of work experience you have:

 A one-page CV is usually sufficient for recent graduates or new entrants to the labour market.
-It’s logical that someone with little to no work experience will need less space than someone with more than ten years of experience.
+It’s logical that someone with little to no work experience will need less space than someone with more than 10 years’ experience.
+For an entry-level or junior CV, you might wish to focus on your qualifications and skills (particularly soft skills) over your work experience, placing these above work experience in the order of sections.

 A CV of one A4 sheet is also not uncommon in the retail industry.
 You shouldn’t feel pressured to make your CV stretch to two pages.
 In fact, sometimes less is more.

 If you have a lot of experience, you’re more likely to need two pages.
+This will give you the chance to list your relevant work experience and highlight key achievements in your career, as well as examples of when you’ve used skills required for the role.
 However, you don’t need to cram in every job you’ve ever had or every course you’ve taken.
 The same applies as with all other CVs: read through the job description and only add relevant information.

 Unlike other CVs, an academic CV is not usually restricted to two pages.
-In fact, academic CVs can be between 3-5 pages long.
-This is because you have to include detailed information about your teaching experience, your research and applications.
+In fact, academic CVs can be between three and five pages long.
+This is because, for academic applications, employers will want detailed information about your contribution to the academic discourse.
+This means including an exhaustive list of your qualifications, work experience, teaching experience, publications, research, awards and fellowships, professional memberships and conference presentations.
+Only with all this information can academic institutions assess your credentials and standing within your discipline.

 In 2019, Kenyan Professor George Magoha caused a stir when he submitted a 91-page CV in support of his nomination for the post of Education Cabinet Secretary.
 His competitor, Professor Makau Mutua submitted an equally long CV totalling 94 pages!